 AgileHealthInsurance Report | 2017-07-18

-Health Benefits Insurance Leads in Consumer Awareness of Obamacare Alternatives
+Limited Medical Leads in Consumer Awareness of Obamacare Alternatives

 With the announcement from the Centers for Medicare & Medicaid Services that there is 38 percent fewer health plan rate filings for Affordable Care Act (ACA) exchanges in 2018 versus 2017, many consumers across the nation will be faced with fewer ACA insurance choices or, in some counties, no choices.
 A decline in exchange choices may worsen the ability of consumers to find health insurance that combines an affordable monthly premium with an affordable deductible.
 Since this environment may lead some health insurance buyers to explore alternative coverage that either replaces ACA as primary health coverage or combines with an ACA plan to lower out-of-pocket costs, AgileHealthInsurance conducted a nationwide poll that asked "What private health insurance (or health coverage) options are you familiar with OTHER than Obamacare?"
-Respondents could select one or more of the following options: Short-term health insurance, Healthcare Sharing Ministries coverage, health benefits insurance, or none of the above (a "none of the above" answer could not be selected along with another answer).
+Respondents could select one or more of the following options: short-term medical insurance, Healthcare Sharing Ministries coverage, Limited Medical, or none of the above (a "none of the above" answer could not be selected along with another answer).

 Most Americans receive their health insurance either from an employer or from a government program such as Medicare or Medicaid.
 With regard to the remaining privately-purchased health insurance options, below is a brief overview.